 Authors: Hu, Richard

 Richard Hu is an urban planner and a megaproject manager.
-His work and interests—both intellectual and professional—integrate built environment, economy, and technology to address contemporary urban transformations and sustainable development, with a focus on the Asia-Pacific region.
+His work and interests—both intellectual and professional—integrate built environment, economy, and technology to address contemporary urban transformation and sustainable development, with a focus on the Asia-Pacific region.

 Hu is currently a professor at University of Canberra, Australia.
 Prior to academia, Hu was a practitioner and business manager, working on the planning, design, and management of mega urban development projects.